lamoghaighoroje/Lamogha-RIS-technical-tasks/README.md

 ```

 ## TASK 2
-The script for the second solution is `estimate_run_stats.py`, which expects to a csv file for the data for be passed in at run time:
+The script for the second solution is `estimate_run_stats.py`, which expects a csv file for the data to be passed in at run time:
 ```
     python3 estimate_run_stats.py running_observations.csv
 ```